Our Services

 Helpful Resources

-Medroxyprogesterone side effects include irregular bleeding, mood changes, breast tenderness or headaches, bloating, acne, and fatigue as your hormones rebalance and the uterine lining thins; rarer risks include blood clots, bone density loss with long-term injections, and allergic reactions.
+Medroxyprogesterone side effects commonly include irregular bleeding, mood changes, breast tenderness, headaches, bloating, acne, and fatigue as hormones rebalance and the uterine lining thins.
+Rarer but serious risks include blood clots, bone density loss with long-term injections, and allergic reactions.

-Next steps may involve monitoring for a few cycles, adjusting the dose or switching methods, ordering tests, and seeking urgent care for red flags like chest pain, sudden leg swelling, severe headache or vision changes, very heavy bleeding, jaundice, or severe mood symptoms.
-There are several factors to consider.
-See below for important details that can affect which action to take.
+Next steps often involve monitoring symptoms over a few cycles, adjusting the dose, switching methods, or ordering tests.
+Seek urgent care for red flags such as chest pain, sudden leg swelling, severe headache, vision changes, very heavy bleeding, jaundice, or severe mood symptoms.

 If you're experiencing side effects from medroxyprogesterone, you're not alone.
 Hormonal medications can affect multiple systems in the body.
 Understanding why your body is reacting—and what steps to take next—can help you feel more in control.